iAmPlus/spacy-services/README.md

 This repository provides REST microservices for Explosion AI's [interactive demos](https://demos.explosion.ai) and visualisers.
 All requests and responses are JSON-encoded as `text/string`, so all requests require the header `Content-Type: text/string`.

+# TODO: TOKENIZATION

+This was "out of scope" for my last weeks with the company but the spaCy server needs to incorporate tokenizer config

+## current state

+Right now, the tokenizer for the NLU is instantiated and maintained by the app_manager singleton.
+This means it's tightly bound to the NLU and called from the shared context on spaCy model instantiation.
+Splitting spaCy out requires we migrate from this strategy

+## proposed state

+The spaCy server should be flexible enough to provide tokenization as requested by the user.
+This means it should cache configured tokenizers, with the configuration object itself serving as the key for cache retrieval.
+Calls to the spaCy service must include a tokenizer config so that the configured tokenizer can be retrieved from the cache or instantiated.
+The spaCy server may optionally take a default tokenizer config on instantiation so that requests without a tokenizer config can be served.

 # Docker Packaging

 This fork provides a Dockerfile that brings up a displaCy server (as documented below) using spaCy 1.9.0.
 To build and run locally,